schatzlab/appliedgenomics2021/assignments/assignment3/README.md

 Assignment Date: Wednesday, Feb.
 10, 2020 <br>
 Due Date: Wednesday, Feb.
 17, 2020 @ 11:59pm <br>

-(We are still finalizing this question - stay tuned for the final version!)

 ### Assignment Overview

 In this assignment you will take a closer look at coverage, build and analyze a simple de Bruijn graph, and write your own compact de Bruijn graph generator that you will test on a small microbial genome.